7targets/7targets-docs/_posts/2021-08-29-how-to-assign-a-lead-to-AI-assistant-using-EmailCC-feature.md

 date: 2021-11-17
 title: How to assign a lead to AI assistant using Email CC feature
 #video_id: JC2yJnBXzLM
 description: CC the appropriate assistant when sending the quotation or proposal email to your prospect/lead for the assistant to followup.
+5% of the lead capacity is reserved for EmailCC to make sure that leads from EmailCC is given priority over others.
 type: How-to
 sidebar:
   - {id: step1, text: Create EmailCC schedule}